- The coronavirus outbreak will affect all types of businesses — no organization will be immune to its impact.

 - Listen, track, and measure audience response.
 Use monitoring tools to understand how the audience is reacting to the crisis and your brand’s response to it in traditional and social media.
 Again, the impact will be different across different types of businesses.
 Understanding what is being said can be the key to containing a negative situation or understanding when the crisis is winding down and business can return to normal.
 Create a dashboard focused specifically on this issue — with coverage of trending topics, sentiment, impact by geography or channel, and key coverage.

 Companies that respond to the current crisis with transparency and compassion will be rewarded by audiences.
 Companies that fail to rise to the occasion or are late to respond may create uncertainty or damage the confidence they have built.
-Moreover, use this as an opportunity to flesh out a more complete crisis response plan so that the next time the unexpected comes along, you will be ready.
+Join me on April 30th to learn more about the steps marketing and communications leaders can take to help their companies navigate this period of uncertainty.